A test for directional-linear independence, with applications to wildfire orientation and size: Real data analysis

 \subsection{Results}

-The null hypothesis of independence between wildfire orientation and its burnt area (in log scale) is rejected, either using orientations in $\R^2$ or in $\R^3$, with a common $p$--value $0.000$.
-The test is carried out using the bandwidth selector $\mathrm{BLCV}$ (considered from now on) and all the $26870$ observations for years 1985--2005, ignoring stratification by watershed, and with $B=1000$ permutations.
-The $p$--values for the null hypothesis of independence between the orientation of a watershed and the total burnt area of fires within the region are $0.008$ and $0.000$ for orientations in $\R^2$ and in $\R^3$, respectively.
-Therefore, the null hypothesis is also rejected at a significance level $\alpha=0.05$. \\
+The null hypothesis of independence between wildfire orientation and its burnt area (in log scale) is rejected, either using orientations in $\R^2$ or in $\R^3$, with a common $p$-value $0.000$.
+The test is carried out using the bandwidth selector BLCV (considered from now on) and all the $26870$ observations for years 1985--2005, ignoring stratification by watershed, and with $B=1000$ permutations.
+The $p$-values for the null hypothesis of independence between the orientation of a watershed and the total burnt area of fires within the region are $0.008$ and $0.000$ for orientations in $\R^2$ and in $\R^3$, respectively.
+Therefore, the null hypothesis is emphatically rejected. \\